-Jaguar Mining Inc is engaged in the acquisition, exploration, development and operation of gold producing properties in Brazil.
+Jaguar Mining Inc. ("Jaguar" or the "Company") is engaged in the acquisition, exploration, development and operation of gold producing properties in Brazil.
 The Company holds mineral concessions comprising 23,777 hectares in the Iron Quadrangle mining district of Brazil, a prolific greenstone belt located near the city of Belo Horizonte in the State of Minas Gerais, where the Company's current operating mines are located.
-In addition, Jaguar holds mineral concessions totaling 137,419 hectares in the State of Maranhão, where the Company's Gurupi Project is located and 34,251 hectares in the State of Ceará, where the Company's Pedra Branca Project is located.
+In addition, Jaguar holds mineral concessions totaling 131,332 hectares in the State of Maranhão, where the Company's Gurupi Project is located and 34,223 hectares in the State of Ceará, where the Company's Pedra Branca Project is located.
 The Company may consider the acquisition, exploration, development and operation of other gold properties.

-The Company currently produces gold at its Turmalina and Caeté operations, while the Company's Paciência operation has been on care and maintenance since 2012.
+The Company currently produces gold at its Turmalina and Caeté operations in Minas Gerais, while the Company's Paciência operation, also located in Minas Gerais, has been on care and maintenance since 2012.